ppgorecki/csvmanip/README.md

 # csvmanip

-Simple file merging and csv creator
+Merging dat and csv filess into csv.

+## Input, output and command line options

-## Input
+### Input files

+#### Dat files

-Input are multiple files with lines having the following structure:
+Dat files have lines with the following structure:
 ```
 LABEL=VALUE
 ```